 Two genetically distinct populations are recognised in Queensland:

-- the subspecies Petaurus australis reginae as far north as Mackay
+- Petaurus australis ranging as far north as Mackay

-- an isolated population in Far North Queensland referred to as Petaurus australis (Wet Tropics, or northern subspecies).
+- an isolated, unnamed population in Far North Queensland generally referred to as Petaurus australis (Wet Tropics, or northern subspecies).

 Yellow-bellied gliders are greyish brown in body colour with a distinct black stripe down their back from the forehead to tail.